yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

 ## Registering a new account

-:::info Closed alpha
+:::info Closed beta
-During the closed alpha, registrations are not automatically activated.
-If you are part of the closed alpha test group, you will need to contact a y.at admin to activate your user account.
+During the closed beta, registrations are not automatically activated.
+If you are part of the closed beta test group, you will need to contact a y.at admin to activate your user account.
 :::